kavinjindal/Free-Runner/README.md

 # Free-Runner
 This is my first evert game that I have started working on.
 It is a running game like Super Mario.
 I was recently learning Gdevelop and I have started making my own games using this software.
-This is likely to release by the end of October so stay tuned.
+This is broken actually but you can play it if you feel like.

 # Play game online
 https://games.gdevelop-app.com/game-bf0f6eba-f041-4064-94b1-69fe20860643/index.html